What Is Corn?

-- Fiber: 1 gram
+- Fiber: 2 grams

-- Sugars: 5 grams
+- Sugars: 6 grams

-- Vitamin C: 3.6 milligrams (mg)
+- Vitamin C: 7 milligrams

 When it comes to nutrients, color matters.
-Plant pigments are where you'll find natural chemicals called phytonutrients, which carry the antioxidants.
+Plant pigments are where you'll find natural chemicals called phytonutrients, which carry antioxidants.
 That's why white or yellow corn has fewer antioxidants than blue or purple corn.
 (These darker-colored types of corn come in chips or taco shells.)

 How to Prepare and Store Corn

 You can boil, steam, roast, or grill corn on the cob.
 Keep the husk on for roasting and grilling.
 For faster cooking, put corn in the microwave for about 2 minutes per ear.
-You'll find this veggie also makes a hearty addition to soups, stews, and casseroles.
+You'll find that this veggie also makes a hearty addition to soups, stews, and casseroles.

 Be careful how you top your corn.
-Coat the ear in butter, and you'll add extra calories and fat.
+Coat the ear in butter, and you'll add calories and fat.
 Instead, use a squeeze of lime, a teaspoon of olive oil, or a dash of chili powder or smoked paprika for flavor.
 The same seasonings can replace butter on popcorn, too.